Michael Patton – BBs in Applied Sport with Business

 I am very passionate about sport and general fitness.
 I picked the Applied Sport with Business degree due to the number of practical modules and activities that were incorporated.
 Before attending ATU Sligo, I played a lot of sport with my local GAA club and with my secondary school, both soccer and GAA.

-I started the course in 2015 and graduated with a Level 7 Degree in 2018.
+I started the degree in 2015 and graduated with a Level 7 degree in 2018.
 The job I had at the time, which was working in a leisure centre, offered me full time hours which I accepted as I enjoyed the work of a leisure centre attendant.
-After two years working, being out of college and talking with some close friends and family, I decided I wanted to pursue a career of being a PE teacher.
-This was not possible without going back to Sligo to complete my Level 8 degree to be eligible for a master’s degree.
+After two years working, being out of college and talking with some close friends and family, I decided I wanted to pursue a career as a PE teacher.
+This was not possible without going back to ATU Sligo to complete my Level 8 degree to be eligible for a Professional Master of Education

-With so much practical elements to the course, you can create some great memories with the adventures you go on and with the people you are with.
+With so much practical elements in the degree, you can create some great memories with the adventures you go on and with the people you are with.
 The practical elements of the course have definitely created some amazing memories for me.
 I am still good friends with a lot of my classmates.
-A lot of other business courses may involve being in class for the majority of the three or four years, but the Sport with Business course has a good mix of both subjects.
+A lot of other business courses may involve being in class for the majority of the three or four years, but the Sport with Business degree has a good mix of both subjects.
 You get lots of practical elements which is great.